jeremyandrews/Argus-app/memory-bank/activeContext.md

 # Active Context: Argus iOS App

 ## Current Work Focus
-- **Active Development Phase**: Modernization implementation in progress with focus on error handling and robustness
+- **Active Development Phase**: Modernization implementation in progress with focus on error handling, robustness, and simplifying migration
-- **Primary Focus Areas**: Implementing error handling improvements, CloudKit integration fixes, API resilience enhancements, and finalizing migration system
+- **Primary Focus Areas**: Implementing error handling improvements, CloudKit integration fixes, API resilience enhancements, and simplifying migration system
 - **Architecture Refinement**: Creating ModernizationLogger for transition period monitoring and diagnostics
 - **User Experience Improvements**: Improving error recovery, eliminating sync jitter, enhancing offline capabilities, and converting to one-time migration
 - **Cross-Device Capabilities**: Addressing CloudKit integration errors to enable future iPhone/iPad syncing
 - **Migration System Refinement**: Converting from temporary to production migration mode with one-time execution
 - **API Connectivity**: Implementing graceful degradation patterns for API connectivity issues
+- **Duplicate Implementation Removal**: Removing dual-implementation pattern for syncing and displaying content by simplifying MigrationAwareArticleService

 ## Recent Changes
+- **Converted Migration System to True One-Time Approach** (Completed):
+  - Simplified MigrationService by removing mode parameter and resetMigration method
+  - Updated MigrationCoordinator to use a consistent "isMigrationCompleted" flag stored in UserDefaults
+  - Removed all reset functionality to ensure migration runs exactly once per device
+  - Enhanced MigrationView UI with clearer messaging about the one-time nature of migration
+  - Removed debug/testing buttons from the production UI
+  - Enhanced deprecation notices in MigrationAwareArticleService to indicate future removal
+  - Updated initialization paths to remove MigrationMode enum entirely
+  - Simplified error handling and state tracking in migration components
+  - Made system more maintainable by removing conditional logic for different migration modes

+- **Removed Dual-Implementation Pattern in MigrationAwareArticleService** (Completed):
+  - Removed all write-back operations to the legacy database from MigrationAwareArticleService
+  - Added clear deprecation annotations to encourage direct ArticleService usage
+  - Maintained read-only access to legacy data for migration purposes
+  - Simplified architecture to eliminate redundant database operations
+  - Prepared for eventual removal of legacy components when migration is no longer needed
+  - Improved code maintainability with more straightforward data flow
+  - Made the transition from dual-database mode to single-database mode more explicit
+  - Reduced potential bugs from maintaining state across multiple databases

 - **Attempted Fix for Missing Engine Stats and Related Articles with Chevron Navigation** (Unsuccessful):
   - Identified two interrelated issues:
     1. Missing Argus Engine Stats and Related Articles sections when navigating with chevrons